MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-211-International-Banking-Operations-Regulation-K/subpart-A-International-Operations-US-Banking-Organizations/section-211.12.md

 (ii) Covered by participation agreements from other banks, as described in 12 CFR 250.165.

-(b) *Loans and extensions of credit to one person* - (1) *Loans and extensions of credit defined.
+(b) *Loans and extensions of credit to one person*—(1) *Loans and extensions of credit defined.
 Loans and extensions of credit* has the meaning set forth in § 211.2(q) of this part8 and, for purposes of this paragraph (b), also include:

 8 In the case of a foreign government, these includes loans and extensions of credit to the foreign government's departments or agencies deriving their current funds principally from general tax revenues.
 In the case of a partnership or firm, these include loans and extensions of credit to its members and, in the case of a corporation, these include loans and extensions of credit to the corporation's affiliates, where the affiliate incurs the liability for the benefit of the corporation.